-March 9 Polls: Steer Clear of Niger Delta, PDP Tells APC — Leadership Newspaper
+March 9 Polls: Steer Clear Of Niger Delta, PDP Tells APC — Leadership Newspaper

-The Peoples Democratic Party (PDP) yesterday cautioned the All Progressives Congress (APC) to steer clear of all PDP strongholds, particularly the Niger Delta region, ahead of the March 9, Governorship and State Assembly elections.
+The Peoples Democratic Party (PDP) yesterday cautioned President Muhammadu Buhari and the All Progressives Congress (APC) to steer clear of all PDP strongholds, particularly the Niger Delta region, ahead of the March 9 Governorship and State Assembly elections.

 The opposition party warned that any attempt to manipulate the forthcoming state elections may lead to widespread crisis in the country because Nigerians are still livid with anger over what they said is rigging of the February 23 Presidential election.